tldr-pages/tldr/pages/linux/lxc.md

 # lxc

-> Manages Linux containers (using the lxd REST API).
+> Manage Linux containers (using the lxd REST API).

 - List all containers: